isovector/draconian-results/pho.md

 Some health authorities have restrictions for regions with lower vaccination rates.
-Orders are made by a region\'s Medical Health Officer. **If regional restrictions are different, follow the province-wide restrictions.**
+Orders are made by a region\'s Medical Health Officer. **Follow regional restrictions in addition to the province-wide restrictions.**

 ### Fraser Health